-The records in the RIPE Whois Database are known as objects.
+The records in the RIPE Database are known as objects.
 RPSL [1] defines the syntax of these database objects (how they are written).
 An object belongs to one of the object types or classes.
 We use the two terms - 'type' and 'class' - interchangeably throughout this document.

-Object type (Class name) Short name Description as-block ak Delegation of a range of Autonomous System (AS) Numbers to a given Regional Internet Registry (RIR). as-set as Set of aut-num objects. aut-num an AS in the database.
-It describes the external routing policy of the AS. domain dn Forward or reverse domain registrations. filter-set fs Set of routes matched by its filter. inet6num i6 Allocations and assignments of IPv6 address space. inetnum in Allocations and assignments of IPv4 address space. inet-rtr ir Router in the database. irt it Contact and authentication information about a Computer Security Incidence Response Team (CSIRT). key-cert kc Public key certificate that is stored on the server and may be used with a mntner object for authentication when performing updates. mntner mt Authentication information needed to authorise creation, deletion or modification of the objects protected by the mntner . organisation oa Organisation that holds the resources. peering-set ps Set of peerings. person pn Technical or administrative contacts. poem ро Humorous poem. poetic-form pf Type of humour for a poem object. role ro Technical or administrative contacts - describes a role performed by one or more people. route rt IPv4 route advertised on the Internet. route6 rб IPv6 route advertised on the Internet. route-set rs Set of routes. rtr-set is Set of routers.
+Object type Short name Description (Class name) as-block ak Delegation of a range of Autonomous System (AS) Numbers to a given Regional Internet Registry (RIR). as-set as Set of aut-num objects. aut-num an AS in the database.
+It describes the external routing policy of the AS. domain dn Forward or reverse domain registrations. filter-set fs Set of routes matched by its filter. inet6num i6 Allocations and assignments of IPv6 address space. inetnum in Allocations and assignments of IPv4 address space. inet-rtr ir Router in the database. irt it Contact and authentication information about a Computer Security Incidence Response Team (CSIRT). key-cert kc Public key certificate that is stored on the server and may be used with a mntner object for authentication when performing updates. mntner mt Authentication information needed to authorise creation, deletion or modification of the objects protected by the mntner . organisation oa Organisation that holds the resources. peering-set ps Set of peerings. person pn Technical or administrative contacts. poem ро Humorous poem. poetic-form pf Type of humour for a poem object.

-Object Types Supported by the RIPE Whois Database:
+Object Types Supported by the RIPE Database: